LizzyRevels/python_challenge/PyBank/README.md

 PROJECT INSTRUCTIONS
 From homework README (Trilogy Education Services © 2019.
 All Rights Reserved.)
-"In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
+In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
 You will give a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
 (Thankfully, your company has rather lax standards for accounting so the records are simple.)

 -Your task is to create a Python script that analyzes the records to calculate each of the following:
 -The total number of months included in the dataset